colejensen/finalproject/Minimum Viable Analysis/README.md

 ## Server Run

 This process can be done using a server as well.
 The server will have to have the Nextstrain augur installed.
 Move over the `config`, `data`, `pre-analyses`, and `scripts` folders along with the `Snakefile`.
 Copy over the `sbatch` file called  `nextstrain.sh`.
 Open the terminal from the folder that all of these files or folders are stored.
-T run the nextstrain.sh file type:
+To run the nextstrain.sh file type:
 ```
 sbatch nextstrain.sh
 ```